 Bear Swamp State Forest

-The ski trail is accessed via three parking lots on state forest land.
+The cross country ski trail is accessed via three parking lots on state forest land.
 The west entrance is just off Route 41A and Harnett Road, and behind the lodge.
 This parking lot gives access to the west loop of the trail, with a warm-up short loop of 1.75 miles.
 The complete loop is just under 3 miles, and includes a gradual climb from Guidepost 5 west to the parking lot.

 The south entry point is the parking lot about .25 miles north along the Bear Swamp Road from its intersection with the Iowa Road.
 Trails branch out north of the parking lot, with a short loop of 1.33 miles.
 The north entry point is at the end of the Curtin Road, about 1.5 miles from Route 41A.
 From there, a trail leads south along the Bear Swamp Road and connects with the main trail system.